We should own the economy

 Worker Ownership: We should own the companies we work for

 Workers should own a share of the value they help create, just like founders and executives do.
-I want to study:
+I want to study how we can massively incentivize and expand worker ownership structures, including:

 Employee stock ownership programs (Publix, Black & Veatch, Burns & McDonnell, The Whiting-Turner Contracting Company, BDO)